 The EU Parliament, together with big names from politics, industry, the European Trade Union, and the private sector - including EIT InnoEnergy's CEO Diego Pavia - have signed the Green Recovery Alliance (on 14 April 2020) that builds upon the European Green Deal.
 This new alliance places sustainable energy at the heart of Europe's economic recovery, creating countless opportunities in this sector for years to come, and thus jobs for trained young professionals.
 Dr Frank Gielen, Education Director of EIT InnoEnergy, shares: "Turning Europe into a climate-neutral continent in three decades was already a daunting task.
-We will need to fill hundreds of thousands of new jobs and roles by 2030 to meet energy demands and reduce emission targets.
-By 2050, it will be millions.
-This new alliance simply reinforces our resolve to utilise sustainable energy to recover post-pandemic."
+We will need to fill hundreds of thousands of new jobs and roles by 2030 to meet energy demands and reduce future in sustainable